 Cheating includes, but is not limited to, copying answers on exams, glancing at nearby exams, turning in assignments or papers that have been used in other classes, and giving or receiving help during an exam.
 It also includes, but is not limited to, purchasing or selling notes, assignments or examination materials.
 Stealing includes, but is not limited to, taking the text, notes, exams, library books or other personal property of others without their permission.
-It also includes, but is not limited to, taking the text, notes, exams, library books or other personal property of others without their permission.
 It also includes, but is not limited to, taking an exam copy from the classroom without permission from the instructor.
 Plagiarism is presenting the words, ideas, and/or work of others as if it is an individual's own work.
 It includes, but is not limited to, using other's papers as one's own and including parts of published works without giving credit where credit is due.
-If you choose to cheat, steal or plagiarize and you are caught doing so, the following actions will be taken: 1) You will receive a failing grade for the course or a failing grade for that assignment, solely dependant upon my judgment and 2) A report of the incident will be forwarded to the Dean of Student Services who may file the report in your permanent record and/or take further disciplinary action.
+If you choose to cheat, steal or plagiarize and you are caught doing so, the following actions will be taken: 1) You will receive a failing grade for the course or a failing grade for that assignment, solely dependent upon my judgment and 2) A report of the incident will be forwarded to the Dean of Student Services who may file the report in your permanent record and/or take further disciplinary action.
 If you feel you have been unfairly accused of any of the above, you may appeal.
 For a description of due process, see WAC 132H-120, available in the Dean's office.